-- CPR (cardiopulmonary resuscitation) for infants and children.
+- CPR (cardiopulmonary) resuscitation) for infants and children.

 - Managing choking.

 - Breathing problems.

-- Ochtrol of bleeding.
+- Control of bleeding.

-- OBurn management.
+- Burn management.

+- Stabilising broken bones.

 - Poisoning.

 - Severe allergic reactions EPI pen use.

 - Seizures.

 - Altered level of consciousness.

 - Head injuries.

 OUTDOOR FIRST AID

 People credited with this unit standard are able to: identify common emergencies and pre-trip emergency planning for an outdoor activity; demonstrate initial response to emergency care management situations in the outdoors; assess and manage the patient's condition in line with current first aid practices and cultural considerations; secure and transport the patient; and make an evacuation plan for the patient (and/or the group) from the outdoor location to outside help.